msalemor/azure-fta/README.md

 ## Security and Resiliency Reviews

-- We have implemented a security and resiliency review program
+- We have implemented a security and resiliency review programs
-- We review the Azure Security Score at the beginning and at before the end of the project
+- We review the Azure Security score at the beginning of the project and before the end of the project
-- We cover Azure Secuirty Center and can brings engineers in other areas to fill all gaps
+  - We cover the Azure Center features and recommendations
+  - We can brings engineers in other areas to fill all security areas
 - We drive conversations around resiliency

 ## Service Leads and PG Integration